zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

-the atmosphere, living alone, suitable for sitting alone; he [walks alone,] walks alone, stands alone, sits alone, lies alone, enters alone for alms The village [, advance alone], returns alone, sits alone in a quiet place, performs alone, walks, lives, moves, turns, guards, survives, and survives alone.”
+the atmosphere, living alone, suitable for sitting alone; he [walks alone,] walks alone, stands alone, sits alone, lies alone, enters alone for alms The village [, advance alone], returns alone, sits alone in a quiet place, performs alone, walks, lives, moves, turns, guards, survives, and survives alone."
 For the border dwelling should be used, it should be like a rhino Walk alone like a horn.